atiqueahmedziad/intro-git-workshop/lessons/intro.md

 I use [Zsh][zsh] shell with [starship][starship] prompt and [hyper][hyper] as my terminal.
 I will [Vim][vim] as text editor for this workshop.

+I got a nice article about [why you should use zsh][why-zsh].
+You can read about it.

 [github]: https://github.com/atiqueahmedziad
 [linkedin]: https://www.linkedin.com/in/atiqueahmedziad/
 [starship]: https://starship.rs/